fossabot/matthewmcateer.me/content/posts/2019-07-01-lessons-from-becoming-a-machine-learning-engineer-in-12-months-without-a-cs-math-degree.md

 I decided that if I was going to make a large contribution to this, or any other field I decided to go into, the most productive approach would be working on the tools for augmenting and automating data analysis.
 At least for the near future, I had to focus on making sure my foundation in Machine Learning was solid before I could return my focus to specific cases like aging.

-“So…what exactly is this long-a** post about again?”
+### “So…what exactly is this long post about again?”
 There are plenty of listicles and video tutorials for specific machine learning techniques, but there isn’t quite the same level of career-guide-style support like there is for web or mobile developers.
 That’s why this is more than just compiling lists of resources I have turned to for studying.
 I also tried to document the best practices I’ve found for creating portfolio projects, finding both short-term and long-term work in the field, and keeping up with the rapidly-changing research landscape.
 I will also compile nuggets of wisdom from others I have interviewed who are further along this path than I am.

-The level of technical ability you need to show is not lowered, it’s even higher when you don’t have the educational background, but it’s totally possible.
+>The level of technical ability you need to show is not lowered, it’s even higher when you don’t have the educational background, but it’s totally possible.
-— Dario Amodei, PhD, Researcher at OpenAI, on entering the field without a doctorate in machine learning Ultimately, I want whoever reads this to get a detailed map of the space, so if they decide to go down my path, they can get through the valley of the Dunning-Kruger effect much more quickly.
+>— Dario Amodei, PhD, Researcher at OpenAI, on entering the field without a doctorate in machine learning

+Ultimately, I want whoever reads this to get a detailed map of the space, so if they decide to go down my path, they can get through the valley of the Dunning-Kruger effect much more quickly.

 In truth the actual Dunning-Kruger effect is a bit more noisy than this.
 With that in mind, we’ll start with a rough overview of the skills needed to master in order to become an (employable) machine learning engineer:

-Part 2: Skills of a (Marketable) Machine Learning Engineer
+# Part 2: Skills of a (Marketable) Machine Learning Engineer

 Becoming a machine learning engineer still isn’t quite as straightforward as becoming a web or mobile engineer, as we discussed in the previous section.
 This is despite all of the new programs geared toward machine learning both inside and outside of traditional schools.
 If you ask many people with the title of “Machine Learning Engineer” what they do, you’ll often get wildly different answers.

 The goal of this section is to help you put together the beginnings of a mental semantic tree (Khan Academy’s example of such a tree) for learning machine learning (à la Elon Musk’s now famous method).
 Based on my own experiences, as well as reaching out to hundreds of machine learning engineers in both academia and industry, here’s an overview of the soft skills, basic technical skills, and more specialized skills you’ll need.

-Soft Skills
+### Soft Skills
 We need to cover a few non-technical skills that you should keep in mind before diving into the deep end.
 Yes, machine learning is mainly math and computer science knowledge.
 However, you’ll most likely need to find ways of applying this to solve real problems.

-Learning new skills: The field is rapidly changing.
+**Learning new skills:** The field is rapidly changing.
 Every month new neural network models come out that outperform previous architecture.
 GPU-manufacturers are in an arms race.
 2017 saw just about every major tech giant release their own machine learning frameworks.
 There’s a lot to keep up with, but luckily the ability to quickly learn things is something you can improve on (Growth mindsets for the win!).
 Classes like Coursera Learning how to Learn are great for this.
 If you have Dyslexia, ADD, or anything similar, the Speechify app can offer a bit of a productivity boost (this is one app that I used a bunch to make as much use of my time reading and re-reading papers).

-Muad’Dib learned rapidly because his first training was in how to learn.
+>Muad’Dib learned rapidly because his first training was in how to learn.
 And the first lesson of all was the basic trust that he could learn.
 It’s shocking to find how many people do not believe they can learn, and how many more believe learning to be difficult.
 Muad’Dib knew that every experience carries its lesson.
-- Dune, by Frank Herbert
+>- Dune, by Frank Herbert

-Time-management: A lot of my friends have gone to Ivy League schools like Brown, Harvard, and MIT.
+**Time-management:** A lot of my friends have gone to Ivy League schools like Brown, Harvard, and MIT.
 Out of the ones that made it there and continued to succeed afterwards, it seemed that skill in time management was a much bigger factor in their success than any natural talent or innate intellect.
 The same pattern will likely apply to you.
 When it comes to a cognitively-demanding task like learning machine learning, RESIST THE URGE TO MULTI-TASK.
 Yes, at some point you may need to run model-trainings in parallel if you have the compute resources, but you should put your phone on airplane mode when studying and avoid doing multiple tasks at the same time.
 I cannot recommend highly enough Cal Newport’s book “Deep Work” (or his Study Hacks Blog).
 If you’re still in college or high school, Jessica Pointing’s Optimize Guide is also a great resource.
 I’ll go into more resources like this in the next post in this series.

-Business/Domain knowledge: The most successful machine learning projects out there are going to be those that address real pain points.
+**Business/Domain knowledge:** The most successful machine learning projects out there are going to be those that address real pain points.
 It will be up to you to make sure your project is not the machine learning equivalent of Juicero.
 In academia, the emphasis is more on the side of improving metrics of algorithms.
 In industry, the focus is all about making those improvements count towards solving customer or company problems.
 Beyond taking classes in entrepreneurship while you’re in school, there are plenty of classes online that can also help (Coursera has a pretty decent selection).
 If you want a more comprehensive overview, you can try the Smartly MBA.
 It’s creators impose an artificially low acceptance rate, but if you get in it’s free.
 At the very least, business or domain knowledge helps a lot with feature engineering (many of the top-ranking Kaggle teams often have at least one member whose role it is to focus on feature engineering).

-Communication: You’ll need to explain ML concepts to people with little to no expertise in the field.
+**Communication:** You’ll need to explain ML concepts to people with little to no expertise in the field.
 Chances are you’ll need to work with a team of engineers, as well as many other teams.
 Oh, and you’ll need to get past the dreaded interviews eventually.
 Communication is going to make all of this much easier.
 If you’re still in school, I recommend taking at least one course in rhetoric, acting, or speech.
 If you’re out of school, I can personally attest to the usefulness of Toastmasters International.

-Rapid Prototyping: Iterating on ideas as quickly as possible is mandatory for finding one that works.
+**Rapid Prototyping:** Iterating on ideas as quickly as possible is mandatory for finding one that works.
 Throughout your learning process you should maximize the amount of new, useful, and actionable information you are getting.
 In machine learning, this applies to everything from picking the right model, to working on projects such as A/B testing.
 I had the pleasure of learning a lot about rapid prototyping from one of Tom Chi’s prototyping workshops (he’s the former Head of Experience at GoogleX, and he now has an online class version of his workshop).
 Udacity also has a great free class on rapid prototyping that I highly recommend.

 Okay, now that we’ve got the soft skills out of the way, let’s get to the technical checklist you were most likely looking for when you first clicked on this article.

-The Basic Technical Skills
+### The Basic Technical Skills
-Python (at least intermediate level) — Python is the lingua franca of Machine Learning.
+**Python (at least intermediate level) ** —  Python is the lingua franca of Machine Learning.
 You may have had exposure to Python even if you weren’t previously in a programming or CS-related field (it’s commonly used across the STEM fields and is easy to self-teach).
 However, it’s important to have a solid understanding of classes and data structures (this will be the main focus of most coding interviews).
 MITx’s Introduction to Computer Science is a great place to start, or fill in any gaps.
 In addition to intermediate Python, I also recommend familiarizing yourself with libraries like Scikit-learn, Tensorflow (or Keras if you’re a beginner), and PyTorch, as well as how to use Jupyter notebooks.

-C++ (at least intermediate level) — Sometimes Python won’t be enough.
+**C++ (at least intermediate level)**  —  Sometimes Python won’t be enough.
 Often you’ll encounter projects that need to leverage hardware for speed improvements.
 Make sure you’re familiar with basic algorithms, as well as classes, memory management, and linking.
 If you also choose to do any machine learning involving Unity, knowing C++ will make learning C# much easier.
 At the very least, having decent knowledge of a statically-typed language like C++ will really help with interviews.
 Even if you’re mostly using Python, understanding C++ will make using performance-boosting Python libraries like Numba a lot easier.
 Learn C++ has been one of my favorite resources.
 I would also recommend Programming: Principles and Practice Using C++ by Bjarne Stroustrup.

 Once you have the basics of either Python or C++ down, I would recommend checking out Leetcode or HackerRank for algorithm practice.
 Quickly solving basic algorithms is kind of like lifting weights.
 If you do a lot of manual labor (e.g., programming by day), you might not necessarily be lifting a lot of weights.
 But, if you can lift weights well, most people won’t doubt that you can do manual labor.